pcardona34/apps-within-nextspace/README.md

 ### Making your own installer folder

-1) Copy the 'Model' folder into the 'Draft' folder and rename it:
+1) Duplicate the 'Model' folder into the 'Draft' folder and rename it:

 ````
-cp Model Draft/newName
+cp Draft/Model Draft/newName
 ````

-2) Set the vars in the 'desc.sh' config file.
+2) Set the vars in the 'desc.sh' config file, maybe in the deps-<os>-<version>.sh too.

 ````
 cd Draft/newName
 editor desc.sh
+editor deps-<os>-<version>.sh
 ````

 3) Test and modifiy the vars as necessary.